Berkeley station (Southern Pacific Railroad): History

 In 1911, at the urging of the community backed up by a ruling by the California State Railroad Commission, the Southern Pacific replaced its small wooden depot at Delaware Street in West Berkeley which, although it lay along the existing mainline, was too small, and most mainline trains did not observe it as a scheduled stop.
 The new West Berkeley Station was constructed one block south of the Delaware depot at Third and University, and was as large as Berkeley Station.
 The Southern Pacific scheduled it as a regular stop for its mainline trains, and thus, Berkeley Station lost its primacy.
 It continued as a regular railroad depot, but was incorporated into the Southern Pacific's electric commuter system, the East Bay Electric Lines.
 When the opening of the rail line on the new San Francisco–Oakland Bay Bridge was imminent in the late 1930s, the Southern Pacific successfully petitioned the Railroad Commission to close and demolish the depot at Berkeley Station, arguing that since the downtown trains would no longer connect with the mainline at the 16th Street Station (the bridge line bypassed it), such a large station was unnecessary.
 The depot was demolished in August 1938, its function replaced by a small ticket office in a commercial building which rose in its place.

 In 1972, the name "Berkeley Station" was revived as the name of the BART stop in downtown Berkeley, but was changed to "Downtown Berkeley" in the 1990s.
 The Amtrak stop adjacent to the old West Berkeley depot at Third and University is currently called "Berkeley Station".
-The depot itself survives, but is currently vacant.
-From the early 1970s through the early 2000s, the China Station Restaurant had used the depot, having converted it in 1974 after the Southern Pacific discontinued its railroad use.
-From the mid 1990s to 2007, the depot was used by Xanadu Restaurant.
-In 2008, Brennan's Restaurant moved into the depot.
-Brennan's closed in 2018.